1 person found this helpful

 One great picnic idea is to bring pre-cut veggies in plastic containers.
 Sliced bread or baguettes wrapped in absorbent kitchen towel are convenient too, along with a range of your favourite seasonings, dips and spreads.
 Keep it healthy by adding in fresh fruit and nutritious snacks like nuts, and don’t forget plenty of water.

-3. Planning for the weather
+3. Preparing for the weather

 How to prepare for the weather might the be most difficult part of mastering how to prepare a picnic!
 Hopefully the sun will shine, but always include sunscreen on your picnic list whatever the forecast says.
 Sun hats are great for keeping the shine off faces and bring sunglasses to keep the glare out of everyone’s eyes.